cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 $ simd version
 ```

-The returned version number should be greater than or equal to `0.46.2`.
+The returned version number should be equal to `0.46.2`.

 ## Configuration